bcgov/brm-app/README.md

 # BRM (Business Rules Management) App

 This app is a tool for authoring and testing/simulating business rules.
 It was made for SDPR's Business Rules Engine.
 It is a [Next.js](https://nextjs.org/) project that makes use of a custom fork of the [GoRules JDM Editor](https://github.com/gorules/jdm-editor) (located at https://github.com/bcgov/jdm-editor).
-You can read more about working with our custom JDM Editor fork [here](https://knowledge.social.gov.bc.ca/successor/bre/jdm-editor).

 ## Requirements